England | Scotland | Wales | Northern Ireland | Ireland

 The surgery and pharmacy are closed on Saturday and Sunday

 If you are new to the area please register with us as soon as possible.
 You can either come into the practice on Saracen Way in Penryn and register or you can download an Online Registration form.

-The nearest pharmacy to Penryn Campus is Hendra’s Pharmacy, 57 Market Street, Penryn TR10 8BH (01326 373537).
+The nearest pharmacy to Penryn Campus is Hendra’s Pharmacy, 44 Lower Market Street, Penryn TR10 8BH (01326 373357).
 There is also a pharmacy at The Penryn Surgery.

 The pharmacist can provide advice on minor ailments and travel.
-They can provide emergency contraception, and antibiotics for cystitis, impetigo and conjunctivitis without the need for you to see a doctor.
+They can provide emergency contraception, and treat cystitis, impetigo and conjunctivitis without the need for you to see a doctor.
 If you need treatment for cystitis it is helpful if you can take a urine sample with you.
-If needed, you can see the pharmacist in private.
+If requested, you may speak to the pharmacist in a private consultation room.

 Prescribed contraceptives are free.
 You may be able to get your other prescriptions for free through the “NHS Low Income Scheme”.
 For more information on prescription charges, the NHS Low Income Scheme and to order the HC1 form which you need to fill in if you want to use the scheme go to:

 You can also pick up the HC1 form for the Low Income Scheme from the surgery

 Please let us know as soon as possible about a change of address.
 The easiest way is to do this is online.